Csun1992/SVM-stock-return-prediction/README.md

 - sckit-learn

 # Detailed Description of the Machine Learning Algorithm
-In this project, we predict the direction of stock price movement in the future months.
+In this project, we predict whether stock return will be over 2% in the future.
 So essentially, it is a classification problem.

 First, we cluster time periods into three clusters.
 The reason is because business cycles consist of 4 phases: recovery, prosperity, recession and depression.
 The reason we use three clusters instead of four is due to the